-Beyond jobs, car sales to give insight on consumer health
+Beyond Jobs, Car Sales to Give Insight on Consumer Health

 According to Lamensdorf, the need to move inventory has translated into reckless lending.
 "It's not fraudulent, but people are up to their neck in debt," he said.
 "Default rates are going to be much more significant."

 The stock market is taking note.
-The S&P 1500 automotive retail index is down 6.5 percent year to date, with Advance Auto Parts , AutoNation and Sonic Automotive down double digits in 2017.
+The S&P 1500 automotive retail index <.SPCOMAUTR> is down 6.5 percent year to date, with Advance Auto Parts <AAP.N>, AutoNation <AN.N> and Sonic Automotive <SAH.N> down double digits in 2017.

-Carmax , which reports earnings on Thursday, is seen as a bellwether in the used-car industry.
+Carmax <KMX.N>, which reports earnings on Thursday, is seen as a bellwether in the used-car industry.
 Its stock is down 8 percent so far this year.

 Another red flag from the sales floor: the average number of days a new vehicle sat before being retailed hit 70 in the first 19 days of March according to a note from J.D.
 Power and LMC Automotive.
 That is the highest since July 2009.